zAbuQasem/MyNotes/DevOps/Kubernetes/Kubectl cheatsheet.md

   serviceAccountName: build-robot
   automountServiceAccountToken: false
 ```
-> **NOTE**: In deployment, you can specify the service account name in the spec of the container.
+> **NOTE**: In deployment, you can specify the service account name in the spec of the containers.

 ## ImageSecurity
 ```txt